 Total CE Credit: 1

-VSPN CE Course: Open to VIN and VSPN members
+VSPN CE Course: Open to veterinary technicians/technologists and support staff.

 Successful completion (scoring 80% or better) on the end-of-course test is required to earn a certificate of completion for the course.
 To learn more about the requirements for earning a CE certificate, please refer to Receiving Your CE Credit and Course Completion Certificate.Course Materials: Course materials will be available in the course library prior to each Real Time Session.

 Required Textbook(s): There is no required textbook for this course.